 “I don’t know.
 It ran away before I could do anything about it,” I replied.

-Ruggy walked from the caked Harvester towards the ships remains.
+Ruggy walked away from the foam-caked Harvester and towards the ship’s remains.
 “It was fast.
 Now it’s wandering The Lost.
 That’s something we gotta report.”

 “We should go back,” I said.

-“Not yet, let’s scope out the rest of this mess.
+“Not yet.
+Let’s scope out the rest of this mess.
 The operator sent us here.
-Let’s see what was going on.”
-Ruggy said while walking towards the flame.
+Let’s see what was going on,” Ruggy said, approaching the flames.

 I followed Ruggy, taking one last look at the deceased Harvester.
-The fizz had compressed to a solid-state, perfectly outlining the shape of the giant humanoid, like some sort of dried-acid statue.
+The fizz had compressed to a solid state, roughly outlining the shape of the giant humanoid, like some sort of dried-acid statue.
 Never before had I been so close to a Harvester.
-Most people that did didn’t survive.
-They were too fast, too strong, and too cunning.
-If that thing hadn’t been wounded and attacked, we would have been dead.
+Most people that were didn’t survive.
+The Harvesters were too fast, too strong, and too cunning.
+If that thing hadn’t been wounded and attacked, we would be dead.
 That was a guarantee.
-In an odd turn of events that hostile beast was our saviour.
+In an odd turn of events, that hostile beast was our saviour.

-Ruggy and I walked cautiously through the rubble of the Harvester’s spacecraft remains.
+Ruggy and I walked cautiously through the rubble of the Harvester’s spacecraft.
 There were remnants of cables and hardware on the ground, too burnt to try and sample.
-We continued on, deeper into the mess.
-Most of the ship had been destroyed in the crash.
+We continued deeper into the mess.
+Most of the ship had been wrecked in the crash.
 Plus, Harvesters had a pretty clean method of destroying their technology, like they do with themselves.
-Anything of value regarding their ship was mostly disintegrated.
+Anything valuable on board, or that was part of their ship, was disintegrated.

 SOME GOOD METAL HERE, Ruggy typed out.

-YEAH, I’LL GET THE ROVER, I replied while navigating through the goggle’s interface.
+YEAH, I’LL GET THE ROVER, I replied while navigating through the goggles’ interface.
 My eyelids made slight movements to get to the rover’s retrieval command.
 The interface confirmed the rover’s signal.
 It’d be here in no time to carry the scraps.
-It’s always wise for Scrappers not to keep their rover around until we found something of value.
-Rovers are expensive and the one good piece of tech we get.
-The last thing we need is a Harvester to destroy it.
-Man do those rovers save our asses from having to haul heavy scraps.
+It was always wise for Scrappers to wait till they found something of value before calling the rover.
+Rovers were expensive, and the one good piece of tech Scrappers got.
+They saved Scrappers’ asses from having to haul heavy scraps.
+The last thing they needed was for a Harvester to destroy it.

 YEAH.
 LET’S JUST SEE WHAT ELSE IS HERE AND THEN WE CAN CALL THIS IN, I replied.